philharmonie/lexware-office-laravel/README.md

 ### Using Builders

-The package provides fluent builders for creating invoices and related structures:
+The package provides fluent builders for creating invoices and related structures with comprehensive validation:

 ```php
 use PhilHarmonie\LexOffice\Builders\InvoiceBuilder;